oVirt/ovirt-site/source/develop/release-management/features/engine/upgrademanager.html.md

 ## Open Issues/Questions

 *   Support a cluster upgrade when cluster contains both RHEL and RHEV-H hosts.
-    -   How cluster version should be determined ?
+    -   How cluster version should be determined?
 *   Upgrade procedure of RHEV-H (done by selecting a specific image to upgrade)